asigalov61/Endless-MIDI-Dataset/README.md

 PLEASE NOTE: YOU MUST LOAD MIDI FILES IN ORDER TO ACHIEVE ENDLESS CAROUSEL EFFECT

 ***
+### Alternative but more complex proposed MIDI datasets designs:

+1) Multiple Intertwined Carousels
+2) Multiple Converging Carousels
+3) Ultimate design: Spherical Mesh

+***

+### All of these proposed and presented dataset designs would work equally well for Text NLP puposes and perhaps even for Visual NLP purposes.

+***

 #### Project Los Angeles
 #### Tegridy Code 2021